Learn English easily and confidently with Rosetta Stone

 English is referred to as a lingua franca, or a common language that allows people who do not share a dialect to communicate.
 While standard Chinese and Spanish have the honor of being the languages with the most native speakers in the world, English is the most used official language and the most widely spoken second language.
-Estimates indicate about 1.5 billion or about 20% of the population of Earth speaks English either as a first or second language.
-So figuring out how to learn to speak English is a significant value in most countries and industries across the globe.
+Estimates indicate about 1.5 billion or about 20% of the population is a significant value in most countries and industries across the globe.

 Learning how to speak English confidently is a bit more difficult than picking up a few words and phrases, however.
 For those who are trying to learn how to speak English easily in conversations, you’ll need to get beyond vocabulary lists and memorization and into studying how to speak English in context.
 Practicing speaking English daily and getting feedback on your pronunciation is also essential.

 Rosetta Stone, who has been a trusted partner in language learning for over twenty-five years, understands how to help language learners speak English.
 The lessons you’ll use are carefully crafted with a dynamic immersion method that builds towards confidence and encourages learners to speak English in real world conversations.
 Rosetta Stone’s lessons are also supported by feedback on pronunciation and bite-sized exercises that let you practice speaking when and where it’s convenient for you.

 Learn to Speak English Easily in Conversation